rojin-0/Projects/Weather App 3rd Prptotype/README.md

 **Overview**

 This weather app allows users to check the current weather and view historical weather data for the past 7 days for any city.
-The app fetches weather data from the OpenWeather API and stores it in a database for retrieval and display.
+The app fetches weather data from the OpenWeather API and stores it in a database for retrieval and display.Additionally, it uses local storage to cache weather data for quicker access.

 **Files**